nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 We have between 210K-220K such notices for each of May, June, and July 2020 which we have used to assess whether periodic collection of notices can help to assess the impact of Covid-19 in Scotland, by identifying sectors and regions which are posting notices that are indicative of exposure to Covid, such as only being able to conduct lessons online.

-The SIC code (sector) of a notice is obtained by linking Glass to Companies house [@sec:], and regions can be obtained either from the address data scraped from a business' website or from the trading address listed in Companies house.
+The SIC code (sector) of a notice is obtained by linking Glass to Companies house [@sec:jacchammer], and regions can be obtained either from the address data scraped from a business' website or from the trading address listed in Companies house.

 ### b.
 Google Search Trends